Q1. What is the Data Retrieval Tool (DRT)?

 A7.
 The amount of financial aid award depends on whether the student is full-time or part-time and whether they attend school for a full academic year or less.
 The awards are also based on the Department of Education’s equation for determining financial need.

 Q8.
 What will the Federal Pell grant pay for at C of O?

 A8.
 The Pell Grant is disbursed each semester and is only paid toward tuition for current students.

 Q9.
 Who can receive a Federal Pell Grant?

 A9.
 This grant is available to undergraduate students only.
-It is disbursed each semester and is only paid toward tuition for current students.
+It is disbursed each semester and is only paid toward Cost of Education for current students.
 Grants do not have to be repaid.

 Q10.
 Who can receive a Federal Supplemental Educational Opportunity Grant?

 A10.
 This grant is available to undergraduate students only, beginning with those who have the highest financial need (typically EFC of 0).
 It is disbursed each semester and is only paid toward Cost of Education for current students.
 SEOG awards are $1,000 for an academic year.